abdoul7/Website-Defacement-Impact-Analysis/README.md

-# Website-Defacement-Impact-Analysis
+# Website Defacement Data Preparation

-R-based statistical analysis of website # Website Defacement Data Preparation
+An R-based data-cleaning pipeline for historical website-defacement incident data.

 An R-based data-cleaning pipeline for historical website-defacement incident data.
 This project was completed as part of the **Programming for Data Analysis (PFDA)** module at Asia Pacific University of Technology & Innovation (APU).